laceylgreene/Portfolio/README.md

 ## Known Bugs

-The image of "me" isn't currently loading when you open the html file in the browser
+The image of "me.jpg" isn't spaced properly in proximity to text.

 ## Link to Github
 https://github.com/laceylgreene